n8willis/opentype-shaping-documents/index.md

-In addition to the primary, per-script documents, implementers and other interested readers are encouraged to check the [character tables](character-tables/README.md) for correctness and to examine the [image-generation logs](/images/README.md) to identify issues seen in the inline images.
+In addition to the primary, per-script documents, implementers and other interested readers are encouraged to check the [character tables](character-tables/index.md) for correctness and to examine the [image-generation logs](https://github.com/n8willis/opentype-shaping-documents/images/README.md) to identify issues seen in the inline images.

-### Feedback
+## Feedback

-Interested readers, font developers, and shaping-engine implementors are encouraged to provide feedback, ask questions, and propose improvements to any part of these documents.
+Interested readers, font developers, and shaping-engine implementers are encouraged to provide feedback, ask questions, and propose improvements to any part of these documents.
 Shaping is the concern of software developers and readers across the world, and all are welcome